guidj/rlplg/docs/envs/redgreen.md

 **Rewards**

-There is a penalty of $-1$ for every move.
+There is a penalty of $-1$ for every move, with the exception of actions taken in the terminal state.
-Additionally, choosing the wrong action yields an extra reward of $-1$.

 ## Example Instatiation